Challah Sandwich Bread

 - And 4 goes over in place of 1.

-- Transfer to two 7 x 4-inch loaf pan or one 13 x 4-inch loaf pan.
-Cover with a clean kitchen cloth and let proof for 30 to 45 minutes.
+- Rise – Transfer to a sprayed 9 x 4-inch loaf pan.
+Cover with a clean kitchen cloth and leave to proof for 30 to 45 minutes.

-- Brush the bread with a beaten egg.
+- Oven/Eggwash – 20 minutes before baking, preheat the oven to 350°F / 177°C / Gas Mark 4.
+Brush the bread with a beaten egg.
 Sprinkle a pinch of sesame seeds (or poppy seeds).

-Pro tip - Egg wash is a full egg with 2 tablespoon of water.
-An egg wash will give a nice golden color.
-If you can't use egg, milk or cream will work just as well.
-Do not use oil or butter as it will create a crust. - If you make two challah bread with this dough bake each for 20 to 25 minutes until you have a nice golden brown.
+- Bake – If you make two challah breads with this dough, bake each for 20 to 25 minutes until you have a nice golden brown.
 If you make one large challah, (as I have here) bake for about 45 to 50 minutes until you have a nice golden brown color.

-Pro tip - When baked, the internal temperature of the bread should be about 195 F. The bread will have a hollow sound on the bottom when tapped. - Remove and let cool on a wire rack for 5 minutes.
+Pro tip – When baked, the internal temperature of the bread should be about 195°F. The bread will have a hollow sound on the bottom when tapped. - Cool – Remove and let cool on a wire rack for 5 minutes.
 Then, cover with a clean kitchen cloth to keep it soft.

 The challah will keep at room temperature for 2 to 3 days.
 Once cut, make sure to wrap the cut side of the bread well to prevent drying out.
 Also, leftovers can be used to make French toast and bread pudding.

 Absolutely, I do it every week.
 I cut the bread into slices.
-Place it into a re-usable silicon storage bag in the freeze.
+Place it into a reusable silicone storage bag in the freezer.
 When I need I just thaw slices in the microwave for 15 to 30 seconds.

 Yes, raisins, dried cranberries, and almonds are very common in challah and taste delicious.